Truss and Kwarteng accused of ‘gambling with public’s money’ as pound plummets

 Liz Truss and Kwarteng accused of ‘gambling with public’s money’ as pound plummets

-PM and chancellor like ‘gamblers in a casino chasing a losing run’, says Labour
+Chancellor ‘fanned the flames’ for pound’s fall with hint of further unfunded tax cuts, says Labour

-Liz Truss and Kwasi Kwarteng have been accused of recklessly gambling with the UK’s finances, as the poundslumped to an all-time low on the back of a borrwoing-fuelled tax cut spree.
+Liz Truss and Kwasi Kwarteng have been accused of recklessly gambling with the UK’s finances, as the pound slumped to an all-time low on the back of a borrwoing-fuelled tax cut spree.

 Labour’s shadow chancellor Rachel Reeves accused the PM and the chancellor “behaving like two gamblers in a casino chasing a losing run”, after Mr Kwarteng hinted at tax cuts beyond the £45bn package in his mini-Budget.